-The ESO system is designed to monitor 6 user Input Signals and 2 internal input signals (8 total).
+The ESO/Pneumatic Switchover Controller system is designed to monitor 6 user Input Signals, 2 internal input signals, and 2 signals from the Altos 2 Electronic Switchover Controller.
 The 2 internal input signals monitor a local E-Stop button on the outside of the ESO system and an internal pneumatic alarm pressure switch.
 LEDs indicate the status of each of the inputs on the front panel of the ESO system.

 When one of the inputs is triggered, the ESO system will depressurize the configured Pneumatic Valve Outputs and shut-off gas flow on pneumatic diaphragm valves.
-The ESO can control 8 different Pneumatic Valve Outputs from the bulkheads on the right side of the system.
-Pneumatic pressure is supplied from an outside source on the left side of the ESO system.
+The ESO can control 8 different Pneumatic Valve Outputs from the bulkhead hose barb fittings on the right side of the system.
+Pneumatic pressure is supplied from an outside source to the hose barb fitting on the left side of the ESO system.

-When one of the inputs is triggered, the ESO system can also be configured to provide a Dry Contact Relay Output to an external alarm or other system that takes Dry Contact inputs.
+When one of the main circuit board inputs is triggered, (the inputs from the Altos 2 are not configurable) the ESO system can be configured to provide a Dry Contact Relay Output to an external alarm or other system that takes Dry Contact inputs.
 The ESO can control 8 different Dry Contact Relay Output signals.
 The system also comes with a Master Dry Contact Relay that will signal when any of the other Dry Contacts Relays are triggered.
 These Dry Contact Relay Outputs can be configured as normally open or normally closed using jumpers on the main control board.

-The Input Signals, Pneumatic Valve Outputs, and the Dry Contact Relay Output functions are controlled though an Ethernet Web-Server interface.
+The main circuit board Input Signals, Pneumatic Valve Outputs, and the Dry Contact Relay Output functions are controlled though an Ethernet Web-Server interface.
 The default settings for each are detailed in Table 1 below: